carljm/django-transaction-hooks/doc/index.rst

 ~~~~~~~~~~~~~~~

 If you're currently using Django's built-in database backend for SQLite,
-Postgres, or MySQL, you can skip this section; just use the appropriate backend
+Postgres, PostGIS, or MySQL, you can skip this section; just use the
-from ``transaction_hooks.backends`` as outlined above.
+appropriate backend from ``transaction_hooks.backends`` as outlined above.

 Not using one of those?
 No worries - all the magic happens in a mixin, so
 making it happen with your favorite database backend may not be hard (no